-This course teaches students the different factors that go into the field of coaching, including systems-thinking, behavior science, cognitive behavior therapy, philosophy, and therapy based on solutions.
-Students take part in many learning methods including written assignments, discussion groups, presentations, and lectures.
-This will provide students with an understanding of the principles behind coaching and skills to coach successfully in any setting.
+This course teaches students the different factors that go into coaching, including systems thinking, behavior science, cognitive behavior therapy, philosophy and therapy based on solutions.
+Students take part in many learning methods, including written assignments, discussion groups, presentations and lectures.
+This class will provide students with an understanding of the principles behind coaching and the skill to coach successfully in any setting.